openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

     # Show effective state.
     effectiveState: <Changes Paused|Changes Permitted>
     description: "Human readable message explaining how strategies & configuration are resulting in the effective state."
     # The start of the next permissive window, taking into account the hierarchy.
-"N/A" for indefinite pause or >1000 days.
+"N/A" for indefinite pause.
     permitChangesETA: <datetime>
     changesPending: <Yes|No>
 ```